Blog > Treatment Strategies > Top Anxiety Assessment Tools Used by Mental Health Professionals

 What are Anxiety Assessment Tools?

+To assess anxiety, the clinician conducts a comprehensive evaluation of the client.
 Throughout the process, providers look for signs and symptoms, as well as risk factors and potential comorbidities.
 Assessment tools for anxiety are typically designed for specific ages and purposes, with clinical validation backing their accuracy and clinical relevance.
 For instance, within a behavioral disorder, you might find tools to evaluate the type or severity.
 If a provider suspects a condition, they can deliver an assessment tool to collect more data and inform their intervention plans or diagnosis.

 Anxiety assessment tools often come in one of the following formats: